-In connection with the issuance by the New Hampshire Municipal Bond Bank (the "Bank") of its \$13,710,000 2009 Series A Refunding Bonds dated as of March 18, 2009 (the "Bonds") and with reference to the continuing disclosure requirements of Rule 15c2-12 under the Securities and Exchange Act of 1934, as amended, and officially interpreted from time to time (the "Rule"), the Bank hereby covenants that it will engage in the undertakings described in Paragraphs 1, 2 and 3 herein for the benefit of the beneficial owners of the Bonds, subject to the conditions and limitations specified herein.
+In connection with the issuance by the New Hampshire Municipal Bond Bank (the "Bank") of its \$8,480,000 2011 Series C Bonds dated their date of delivery (the "Bonds") and with reference to the continuing disclosure requirements of Rule 15c2-12 under the Securities and Exchange Act of 1934, as amended, and officially interpreted from time to time (the "Rule"), the Bank hereby covenants that it will engage in the undertakings described in Paragraphs 1, 2 and 3 herein for the benefit of the beneficial owners of the Bonds, subject to the conditions and limitations specified herein.
 The Bank reserves the right to incorporate by reference its Official Statement relating to the Bonds in any future disclosure provided hereunder.

-1. Not later than 270 days after the end of each fiscal year of the Bank, the Bank will provide to (i) each nationally recognized municipal securities information repository ("NRMSIR") and (ii) the appropriate state information depository for the State of New Hampshire ("SID"), if any (as of the date hereof, there is no SID for New Hampshire):
+1. Not later than 270 days after the end of each fiscal year of the Bank, the Bank will provide to the Municipal Securities Rulemaking Board (the "MSRB"):